Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Lens-Space Density Sensitive Covers

-Although any such choice is reasonable, in the reference implementation we chose a normalized sigmoid function:
+Although there are many reasonable choices, in the reference implementation we chose a normalized sigmoid function:

-where $\mu, \sigma$ are the mean and standard deviation of $\beta(x)$ respectively.
-This choice was made because this function is approximately linear within a standard deviation of the mean of $\beta(x)$, meaning the width of the kernel will be most sensitive in the range of $\beta$ where most of the data lies.
-However, the function is still bounded on both sides, allowing us to control the maximum and minimum width of the kernel.
+where $\mu, \sigma$ are the mean and standard deviation of $\beta$ applied to $\XX_n$.
+This choice was made because this function is approximately linear within a standard deviation of $\mu$, meaning the width of the kernel will be most sensitive in the range where most of the data lies.
+However, the function is still bounded on both sides, allowing us to control the maximum and minimum densities, and therefore the maximum and minimum widths of the kernel.

+The parameter $c_\mathrm{max}$ must be chosen for a given cover $\cU$, kernel $K$ and $(r,\epsilon)$ to guarantee that $K$ has sufficient width.
+For example, if we are using a Gaussian kernel,